-This book is intended as an introduction to the vital method of Hara training.
-Vital why?
-Vital because it is life-giving.
-By strengthening the "one point" or tanden in the Hara (roughly two inches below the navel), by breathing from the Hara, and by cultivating Hara Awareness or Haragei, a human being can attain equanimity along with abilities that some might call "mystical" (I merely call them mysterious, in the sense that the sound of the bamboo flute is mysterious, or that the origin, duration and ultimate end of this universe itself is mysterious and inexplicable).
+By strengthening the "one point" or kikai tanden in the Hara (roughly two inches below the navel), by breathing from here, and by cultivating Hara Awareness or Haragei, a human being can attain equanimity along with abilities that some might call "mystical" (I merely call them mysterious, in the sense that the sound of the bamboo flute is mysterious, or that the origin, duration and ultimate end of this universe itself is mysterious and inexplicable).

 Can Hara training help you succeed in battle, in business, in your personal relationships -- in life as a whole?
 Yes.
-Absolutely it can and will.
-This is not a method bound to any particular ideology, although it is part and parcel of the "nonverbal" philosophical approach of Japanese culture.
+Absolutely it can and will, if by success you mean no matter what happens "never leaving the Tao," which is said to be "great and dignified."
+This is not a method bound to any ideology, although it is part and parcel of the "nonverbal" philosophical approach of old Japanese culture.

-There have been several interesting books about Hara training and Haragei in the context of Zen and the martial arts.
-I refer to these in my own text where it seems helpful.
-I draw in a detailed way on my own experiences with cultivating the Hara and doing Zen, both to encourage you to practice and to give you a baseline idea of what it means to live one's life in and from the Hara.
+There have been several interesting books about Hara training in the context of Zen and the martial arts.
+I will refer to these in my own text where it seems helpful.
+I will also draw in a detailed way on my own experiences with cultivating the Hara and doing Zen, both to encourage you to practice and to give you a baseline idea of what it means to live one's life in and from the Hara.

-Note that Ki/Hara training necessarily shades into Zen.
-There is no real division between them.
-By means of the Hara one learns to attain "the thoughtless reality" at will, not by means of some special power or talent, but simply via a natural cutting away or negation of "discriminatory self consciousness."
 This "cutting off" enables one to perceive "the original Being."
 Spontaneous ability then rises in a natural way and makes life a joy.
-What sounds mystical is actually quite direct and clear.
+What sounds mystical is direct and clear.
 As Hakuin said of his kensho, "It was like looking at the palm of my hand.
-The rhinocerous of doubt fell over dead."
+The rhinoceros of doubt fell over dead."

 Use the power you already have.
 "Strive on!
 Strive on!
 Sentient beings must save themselves!
 No Buddhas can do it for you!" -- Huang Po.

-Japanese Zen teachers emphasize "Hara breathing" for the purpose of clearing the mind and gaining sudden insight.
-Japanese martial arts teachers use the Hara to attain a natural state that is spontaneous and free of "egotistic self consciousness."
-In Taoist meditation, Hara is connected to the forehead via breathing and the result is the "circulation of the Light," leading to the Golden Flower.
-(More about The Secret of the Golden Flower toward the end of this little book.)
+Japanese Zen teachers emphasize "Hara breathing" for clearing the mind and gaining sudden insight.
+Japanese martial arts teachers use the Hara to attain a natural state that is spontaneous and free of "egotistic consciousness."
+In Taoist meditation, Hara is connected to the forehead via breathing and the result is the "circulation of the Light."

 Use this book with direct sincerity and you'll attain freedom.